sisitech/SisitechDocs/docs/Libraries/myForms/usage.md

 <img src="../../../images/myforms/single-form.png">

 ### Multi-step Form
 - For a multi-step form, we call the <sistch-multistep-form></sistch-multistep-form> in html as shown.
-As ypu can see, most of the inputs being passed to the multi-step form are being abstarcted in the [options] input to which we pass the multiStepForm variable we will soon define in the component file:
+- As you can see, most of the inputs being passed to the multi-step form are being abstarcted in the [options] input to which we pass the multiStepForm variable we will soon define in the component file:

 ``` html title="vaccines/add/add.component.html"
 <sistch-multistep-form [instance]="instance" (onPostedData)="onPatientCreated($event)" [options]="multiStepForm">
 </sistch-multistep-form>
 ```

 - The inputs being passed above in the html are defined in the component.ts file of this component.
-The code below shows an example of how these inputs are defined.
-In this case, we first define each individual section using a MyFormSection object.
+- The code below shows an example of how these inputs are defined.
+- In this case, we first define each individual section using a MyFormSection object.
 Once done, we create the multiStepForm variable that houses all our configurations:

 ``` ts
   filterOptions: any = filterOptions